dib-lab/chill-filter/chill_filter_web/templates/faq.md

 You will be able to, eventually!
 But for now, you'll have follow up on our sequence composition report yourself.

+## What happens with overlaps between matches?

+If sequence is shared between two matches, it will be assigned uniquely to the first match in the list.
+This is known as "greedy assignment" and is part of the sourmash gather algorithm.

+## What if there's contamination in the database?

+We're 100% reliant on the genomes in the reference database, I'm afraid.
+So the match that's displayed is to the contents of the genome record.

+That having been said, if the contamination is something that is shared between multiple genomes in the reference collection, the match will be assigned to the largest match - which often will be the source of the contamination, not the contaminated genome.
+See the question above about overlaps!

 ## I've downloaded a CSV results file; how do I interpret it??

 chill-filter uses `sourmash gather` to calculate the results.